Hardware Deployment¶

 - Install required packages such as Docker, Docker Compose, Python, and Git.

-- Add the user to the Docker group for convenience.
+- Enable and start the Docker service; add your account to the Docker group for convenience.

 - For IO adapters: